tullyH/spiritual-trip-report/memoir.md

 That existence exists.
 That was enough to make me want to fall to my knees.
 To scream and cry out of pure love, ecstasy, and gratitude.

+One time I was washing dishes, just trying to be present.
+The repetitive movement helped—it put my mind into a rhythm.

+Music was playing.

+And then it hit.
+I became present.

+And suddenly the music felt insanely emotional—beautiful to the point of tears.
+I could hear every instrument separately, and together.
+The space between them.
+The movement of the chords.

+My relative pitch felt way sharper.

+And then I had this realization—what an extreme shift in perception presence can bring.

+Because all of it—the harmony, the richness, the structure—was always there.
+But with all the mind noise, it usually feels distant.
+Like something you have to reach for.

+But it’s not.

+I wasn’t discovering some higher dimension.
+It was just this world—the real one—finally clear.

+And the feeling was so strong, so alive, that I almost paused the music right there— just to go outside and announce to the world what I’d just seen.

 And it didn’t only happen in poetic or peaceful moments.
 One time, I was in the middle of a migraine—something that usually knocks me out completely.
 But suddenly, while the pain was still there, something deeper opened up.